TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

     if (((byte)uVar4 & 7) == 2) {
 ```

-We can see uVar8 is stripping off the first 3 bits of uVar4.
+We can see uVar8 is shifting off the first 3 bits of uVar4.
 So we can assume here its trying to get the field index.
 We can also see further below that we are bitwise-and'ing uVar4 with 7, which in effect retrieves the field data type.
 You can rewrite the above code like this:

 ```cpp
 field_index = field_prefix >> 3;